-With any kind of web hosting, you’ll need to come to grips with coding in PHP, making databases in SQL and making administrative changes with FTP.
+With any web hosting, you’ll need to come to grips with coding in PHP, making databases in SQL, and making administrative changes with FTP.

 WP Engine is by far the priciest option on comparison here.
-This isn’t a criticism though.
-Indeed, it’s simply evidence that it occupies a very different slice of the web hosting market.
+This isn’t a criticism, though.
+Indeed, it shows that it occupies a very different slice of the web hosting market.

 There are a bunch of added selling points too.
 As standard, you can expect free SSL certificates for your site.
 This is basically a signpost for web browsers that your site is trustworthy.

 I also particularly like that everything is backed up automatically every day.
-You also get free access to a Content Delivery Network, or CDN.
+You also get free access to a Content Delivery Network (CDN).
 This is a distributed network of serves.

 The benefit of this is that load speeds aren’t compromised for users in far off locations.
-Of course, this is crucial for businesses which span the whole globe, but less important for the likes of independent coffee shops.
+Of course, this is crucial for businesses that span the globe but less important for independent coffee shops.

 Overall, WP Engine is a very impressive solution if you have complex needs.
 If not, you’ll need to weigh up whether or not it’s worth the extra expense for yourself.